-GB win two golds and two silvers on day two at worlds
+GB win three golds and four silvers at Worlds

 Olympic and defending champion Fachie, along with partner Rotherham, were the event's overwhelming favourites.

-The pair, who won the Commonwealth title for Scotland together in 2022, were off the pace with a lap to go but managed to edge ahead of Britons Ball and Lloyd who took silver.
+The pair, who won the Commonwealth title for Scotland together in 2022, were off the pace with a lap to go but managed to edge ahead of compatriots Ball and Lloyd who took silver.

+World record holder Van Gass and Graham delivered another British one-two in the men's C3 1km time trial, with second-placed Graham 0.644 seconds ahead of New Zealand's Devon Briggs.

+Schrager, 22, who won the C3 individual pursuit title in France last year, was comfortably beaten by Swiss rider Flurina Rigling in the C2 individual pursuit final.

 In the women's C1 500m time trial Brown finished 2,332 seconds off China's Qian Wangwei who took gold.

-GB's Katie Toft was fourth 0.914 seconds off China's Yang Jiafan who took bronze.
+GB's Katie Toft was fourth, 0.914 seconds off China's Yang Jiafan who took bronze.

 GB's Atherton through in downhill